SeyitKaanGunes/mlflow/docs/jenkins-setup.md

    - Ensure the `Script Path` remains `Jenkinsfile`.
 3. **Apply and build**
    - Save the configuration and trigger **Build Now**.
 Jenkins will:
-     - spin up the Docker agent defined in the Jenkinsfile,
-     - install system-level dependencies required by AutoGluon and Matplotlib,
+     - check out the repository,
-     - create a virtual environment, install Python packages from `requirements.txt`,
+     - create a Python virtual environment and install packages from `requirements.txt`,
      - run `main.py`, logging metrics and artefacts to MLflow.

 ## MLflow Outputs